Cheatha17/1701QCA-Assessment2/index.md

 [https://www.element14.com/community/community/stem-academy/microbit/blog/2018/09/18/project-bbc-microbit-fitness-tracker-aka-step-counter](https://www.element14.com/community/community/stem-academy/microbit/blog/2018/09/18/project-bbc-microbit-fitness-tracker-aka-step-counter)
 ![Image](Counter.PNG)
-This project is like mine because *it's concept tis based around the field of fitness like mine.
+This project is like mine because *it's concept is based around the field of fitness like mine.
 This project also uses the "on shake" input to initiate the number to start it's counter.*

 ### Related project 6 ###
 *Traffic Light*